 Funded by / Ownership

 Accuracy in Media is non-profit organization that receives funding through individual donations as well as corporate, political and organizational donations.
 Although AIM discloses their 990 Tax forms they do not openly list donors.
 Through research we have found that the bulk of funding comes from right-wing think tanks and the fossil fuel industry such as Exxon, Getty Oil and Phillips Petroleum.

 Analysis / Bias

 In review, Accuracy in Media reports news with very strong right wing bias in the hopes of refuting the mainstream media (their perceived left).
 Most stories contain loaded emotional language that always favor the right such as this: CNN Hypes Yield Inversion Curve in 2019 – But in 2005, Was More Cautious.
 This story is appropriately sourced to credible information.
 AIM also frequently promotes the Trump administration through rarely criticizing and regularly praising the President: Associated Press Undercuts Trump-is-Racist Argument in Article about Virginia Ceremony.
 The website also provides a link to their sister site, Accuracy in Academia, which Media Bias Check has rated as Right Biased and Mixed for factual reporting.
 Finally, the website has a section titled “Bias Watch” that show cases of perceived left wing bias in the media.

 Editorially, AIM promotes a conservative agenda while consistently denigrating the left.
 They also promote conspiracies such as plan for a world socialist government, Vince Foster murdered by the Clintons, Obama Birtherism and AIDS as a phony crisis.
-When not promoting debunked conspiracy theories they routinely advance pseudoscience such as Climate Denialism (very frequently), promoting Intelligent Design in favor of Evolutionary Theory and reporting negatively on LGBTQ.
+When not promoting debunked conspiracy theories they routinely advance pseudoscience such as human influenced Climate Denialism (very frequently), promoting Intelligent Design in favor of Evolutionary Theory and reporting negatively on LGBTQ.
 Further, the current Director of AIM has been called an “unrepentant propagandist for extremist right-wing causes who knows few boundaries in his attempts to smear liberal foes.”

 Overall, we rate Accuracy in Media (AIM) a borderline Questionable Right Biased source based on story selection and political advocacy that always favors the right.
 We also rate them Mixed for factual reporting due to the occasional promotion of right-wing conspiracy theories and pseudoscience.
 (D. Van Zandt 8/9/2016) Updated (D. Van Zandt 8/22/2019)